crkn-rcdr/Digital-Preservation/README.md

    - Newest `manifest date`
 4. Compare all other repositories against the selected source
 5. For each repository that is incomplete or outdated:
-   - Create a `replicationwork` document
+   - Set `replication` field in the document to a non-zero value

 #### Source Selection Logic